chbh-opensource/chbh-on-bear/docs/index.md

 ## Contributing

 This page is a work-in-progress and contributions are very welcome!
-Please email Andrew or make some changes directly on the [CHBH-on-BEAR github page](https://github.com/chbh-opensource/chbh-on-bear).
+Please email Andrew or make some changes directly on the [CHBH-on-BEAR GitHub page](https://github.com/chbh-opensource/chbh-on-bear).
+See the repository's `README` for more information.